pnxtech/umf/umf.md

 }
 ```

 The use of the colon (:) or forward slash (/) separator is intended to simplify parsing using the split function available in string parsing libraries.
-Colon and forward slash may not be used in the same key value, however their use may differ across messages.
+Colon and forward slash may not be used in the same key value.
+However, their use may differ across messages.

 The `from` field is a required field and must be present in all messages.